-- 2.1 Gambling is a legitimate leisure activity enjoyed by many and the majority of those who gamble appear to do so with enjoyment, and without exhibiting any signs of problematic behaviour.
-There are however some individuals who do experience significant harm as a result of their gambling. - 2.2 The Gambling commission publish a briefing paper for local authorities in February 20181 which outlined it is estimated that there are around 373,000 problem gamblers9 in England, 30,000 in Scotland and around 27,000 in Wales. - 2.3 These estimates are likely to be conservative as the surveys do not include certain population groups more likely to be more vulnerable to harm.
+- 2.1 This Licensing Authority recognises that there is no single, recognised measure of gambling prevalence, problem gambling, and gambling-related harms. - 2.2 Since 2020, the Gambling Commission has been developing a single, high-quality methodology to measure gambling participation and prevalence of problem gambling.
+The Gambling Commission aims to improve the statistics and will publish the results of its fieldwork for the official statistics in Spring 2024. - 2.3 We have also had regard to statement published by the Gambling Commission CEO on 14 August 20231 regarding the increase and misuse of statistics around gambling. - 2.4 We recognise that during the life of this Statement, gambling statistics may be updated, and any use of current or outdated statistics could become misleading For these reasons, we have not included references to statistical data within this policy. - 2.5 Gambling is a legitimate leisure activity enjoyed by many and the majority of those who gamble may do so with enjoyment, and without exhibiting any signs of problematic behaviour.
+There are, however, some individuals who do experience significant harm as a result of their gambling. - 2.6 Currently, estimates of problem gambling may be inaccurate as the surveys do not include certain population groups who are more likely to be more vulnerable to gambling related harm.
 For these problem gamblers, harm can include higher levels of physical and mental illness, debt problems, relationship breakdown and, in some cases, criminality.
-It can also be associated with substance misuse. - 2.4 Problem gamblers often say they feel isolated as a result of their solitary pursuits of chasing loses.
-There is a tendency to stay away from school, college or work in order to gamble.
-In addition, there is often a preoccupation with gambling, a lack of interest in maintaining relationships and a lack of motivation to engage in social activities.
-There is often reluctance amongst gamblers to spend money on items of clothing or household goods as this expenditure is often seen as funds for gambling.
-There can also be an unwillingness to pay utility bills as money would rather be used for gambling purposes.
+It can also be associated with substance misuse. - 2.7 Problem gamblers often say they feel isolated as a result of their solitary pursuits of chasing losses.
+There may be a tendency to stay away from school, college, or work in order to gamble.
+In addition, there may be a preoccupation with gambling, a lack of interest in maintaining relationships and a lack of motivation to engage in social activities.
+There may be reluctance amongst gamblers to spend money on items of clothing or household goods as this expenditure is often seen as funds for gambling.
+There may also be an unwillingness to pay utility bills as money would rather be used for gambling purposes.
 Problem gambling can be progressive in nature and problem gamblers can end up engaging in criminal activity to fund their gambling.
-This can lead to lifelong consequences with criminal convictions.
+This can lead to lifelong consequences with criminal convictions. - 2.8 In many cases, it is difficult to attribute these negative effects solely or directly to gambling.
+But the association is too strong to ignore.
+Younger males, and